-TGbe editor: Please modify the second paragraph of this subclause in 11beD2.1 as shown below:
+TGbe editor: Please modify the second paragraph of this subclause in 11beD2.1.1 as shown below:

 An EHT STA that supports R-TWT operation has dot11RestrictedTWTOptionImplemented set to true, otherwise, the EHT STA has dot11RestrictedTWTOptionImplemented set to false.
-An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements(#12689) to 1(#13017) and shall set the Broadcast TWT Support subfield in transmitted HE Capabilities element to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in transmitted EHT Capabilities elements(#12689) to 0.
+An EHT STA with dot11RestrictedTWTOptionImplemented equal to true shall set the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12689) to 1(#13017) and shall set the Broadcast TWT Support subfield in transmitted HE Capabilities element to 1; otherwise, the EHT STA shall set the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12689) to 0.

 35.9.2 R-TWT membership setup